kevinohashi/php-riot-api/README.md

 ------------

  - Replace API_KEY_HERE
+ - Create folder called 'cache' wherever the script is (make sure it's writeable by php-riot-api)
  - Create an instance of riotapi - $instance = new riotapi($region);
  - $region can be na, euw, eune, br, tr (br/tr only can call getLeague() and getTeam() functions)
  - Make Calls to the functions listed below and receive JSON data
+ - CACHE_ENABLED is true by default, if you don't want to use caching or are running into issues, set it to false.

 Functions
 ------------